 The general theory and practice of color and its uses in painting, interior design, architecture, and computer-based design.
 The course includes color mixing, color matching, color harmonies, color interactions, and the effects of different lighting sources on color.
-The physics and biology of color will be explained, and various cultures' use of color will be discussed.
-Color as it applies to still life, land-scape, and portraiture will be demonstrated and practiced.
+The physics and biology of color are explained, and various cultures' use of color is discussed.
+Color as it applies to still life, landscape, and portraiture is demonstrated and practiced.
 (CSU/UC) CSU Area C-1